ishitadatta/Studee/README.md

  1. Create course option for teachers (course name, course image, course description, credits)
  2. Course view option for students (course name, teacher name, course description, credits, duration)
  3. Enroll into course option for students
- 4. Withdraw from a course
- 5. Delete a course by course owner
  4. Withdraw from a course option for students
  5. Delete a course is user is a teacher
  6. Edit a course if user is a teacher